Towards a History of Everything (part II)

 The epiphany of a kinship he saw between Sámi and Hebrew, as communicated to Wallis, left Rudbeck the Younger in high spirits and launched his new projects forward.

 However, not everybody joined in his enthusiasm.
-Contemporaries expressed concerns that Rudbeck began to lose himself in lofty speculation.8
+Contemporaries expressed concerns that Rudbeck began to lose himself in lofty speculation.9

 With the brief treatise, Rudbeck advertised nothing less than an archaeology of the world’s languages.
 Digging down into their soil, he arranged words in closeness to a divine harmony between nature and languages that he still saw inscribed into them.
-The ultimate motivation for this enterprise, the author writes, was spiritual:
+The motivation for this enterprise, the author writes, was not political but spiritual:

 Reality Strikes Again